UoB-COMSM0166/2025-group-30/README.md

 - Catch Special Items: Items like SpeedBoots or Shovel grant extra abilities, or punishments.

-- <<extend>> If stacking is done with precision, a perfect stack is triggered, activating a bonus condition.
+- <extend> If stacking is done with precision, a perfect stack is triggered, activating a bonus condition.

 #### 5. Select Game Mode
-Before gameplay begins, the Player must choose one of the following modes:
+5. The Player must select a game mode before playing, which **extends** to one of the following:

 - Single Mode: Play alone.

-- PvP Mode: Compete against a second player.
+- PvP Mode: Compete against **a second player**.

-- Co-op Mode: Collaborate with a second player.
+- Co-op Mode: Collaborate with **a second player**.

 # 5.Design
 <p align="center"><b>Figure 8: Class Diagram</b></p>